 The toppings are my favorite!

 The toppings are my FAVORITE part of this noodle soup.
 There are 3 main toppings: cha lua, eggs, and shredded chicken.
-The one I wanted to call out is cha lua.
+The first one I wanted to call out is cha lua.
 This is another very traditional Vietnamese ingredient.
 You can buy it pre-made at large Asian grocery stores or banh mi bakeries like Lee’s Sandwiches.
 Cha Lua is the most common type of sausage in Vietnamese culture and is made from pork wrapped in banana leaves.
 It has a sweet flavor with a texture that is slightly softer than hard cheese.
+Other than bun thang, cha lua is also used in another Vietnamese noodle soup called bun rieu which is made with a pork broth.

-Vietnamese coriander is the key to this dish
+Vietnamese coriander is the key to the flavor of this dish

 The key to the unique flavor of Bun Thang is the Vietnamese coriander.
 You can think of Vietnamese coriander as the Asian version of mint.
 This herb is the reason I don’t make this dish as much as I want to.
 It is only found in big Asian grocery stores like 99 Ranch because it is a very very traditional ingredient in Southeast Asia.
 Every time my mom comes to visit I make sure to ask she bring me some.
 This is the finishing touch to my noodle soup before serving.
 I usually add it with minced green onions.
 In addition to Bun Thang, you can eat it fresh with spring rolls, on salad, or just eat it by itself.